Nicanor Flores: Incident in Peru

-However, in 1857, he took part, with the rank of lieutenant colonel, in the linarista revolution, having been appointed by the revolutionary council of Potosí as Commander of Arms of the garrison.
+In 1857, he took part, with the rank of lieutenant colonel, in the linarista revolution, having been appointed by the revolutionary council of Potosí as Commander of Arms of the garrison.
 In 1860, promoted by Linares to the rank of colonel, he was assigned as commander of the 10th battalion.
 At the head of said battalion, Flores crossed the Dasaguadero River and reached Yunguyo in pursuit of some political prisoners who had taken refuge in Peru.
 This controversy pushed the Peruvian government to militarize in preparation for a war against Bolivia, mounting an army of 15,000.
 However, with the threat of war averted, Flores headed to Copacabana in pursuit of the indigenous bands that had revolted against Linares in favor of Belzu.

 In an act of cruelty, Flores entered the town making and hunted the persecuted like animals, brutally murdering most of the rebels and taking five prisoners; they were executed soon thereafter.